Automattic/remote-data-blocks/docs/extending/block-registration.md

 ### `selection_queries`: array (optional)

 Selection queries are used by content creators to select or curate remote data in the block editor.
-For example, you may wish to provide a list of products to users and allow them to select one to incled, or you may want to allow a user to search for a specific item.
+For example, you may wish to provide a list of products to users and allow them to select one to include in their post, or you may want to allow a user to search for a specific item.
 Selection queries are an array of objects with the following properties:

 - `display_name`: A human-friendly name for the selection query.
 - `query` (required): An instance of `QueryInterface` that fetches the data.